cdsap/Talaiot/README.md

 ## Talaiot[WIP]

-Talaiot is a simple and extensible plugin to track timing in your Gradle Project.
+Talaiot is a simple and extensible plugin to track timing/metrics in your Gradle tasks.

 _"... while some certainly had a defensive purpose, the use of others is not clearly understood.
 Some believe them to have served the purpose of lookout or signalling towers..."_